 Commonly Asked Questions About the Danish Gambling Licence

-If you are looking for some answers to the most frequently asked questions about casinos licensed by the Danish Gambling Authority you’re in the right place.
+If you are looking for some answers to the most frequently asked questions about casinos licenced by the Danish Gambling Authority you’re in the right place.

-1. What is the minimum age to play at a Danish licensed casino?
+1. What is the minimum age to play at a Danish licenced casino?

-Players are required to be at least 18 years of age to play legally at any online casinos licensed by the Danish Gambling Authority.
-Players will be required to verify their personal details, including their age when signing up at any DGA licensed casino.
+Players are required to be at least 18 years of age to play legally at any online casinos licenced by the Danish Gambling Authority.
+Players will be required to verify their personal details, including their age when signing up at any DGA licenced casino.
 Any breach of this rule by an operator could lead to them having their licence swiftly revoked.

-2. Can you play at DGA licensed casinos from outside Denmark?
+2. Can you play at DGA licenced casinos from outside Denmark?